-The writing assignments for this course are categorized into three types: Topical assignments, peer review, assignments, and a final writing assignment.
+The writing assignments are categorized into three types: Topical assignments, peer review assignments, and a final writing assignment.
 Each type is described in the sections that follow.
 From these writing assignments, my hope is that you will learn more about yourself and build confidence as a writer, as well as hone your writing process and skills.